liguelangue/ComputerVision_Workshop/Lab7_Thresholding/README.md

 thresh: Set to 0 because Otsu’s method, automatically determines the optimal threshold.
 maxval: The maximum value to assign to thresholded pixels.
 type: The thresholding method (e.g.cv2.THRESH_BINARY) combined with cv2.THRESH_OTSU for automatic threshold determination

+# Additional Implementation:

+## Change Test Image

+Not only test the given photo.png, but I also test the other image in the folder.

+## Change Parameters

+Try to use different block size to adaptive mean thresholding, and compare the results.

+Try to use different block size to adaptive Gaussian thresholding, and compare the results.